ha0ye/notes/interview_notes.md

 * with student workers, expectations document to be discussed
   - emphasizing care for the work, but not beyond them as individuals
   - belief in caring for people as the lever, by which good work gets done
+* Mozilla Open Leadership
+  - work openly == vulnerability == scary, but builds trust
+* strive to work as much as possible in collaborative docs
+  - shared notes, editing, meetings that share power in decision making

 ### Describe a specific time when you were especially creative in solving a problem.